min2ha/ukwa-site/content/target/26160/index.en.md

   "subject": "UK General Election 2015"
 }

-# Association of the British Pharmaceutical Industry: 2015 manifesto: Our Agenda for Change

 The Association of the British Pharmaceutical Industry (ABPI) represents innovative research-based biopharmaceutical companies, large, medium and small, leading an exciting new era of biosciences in the UK.